Unique Object Identifiers (OIDs) are created for each of the following objects in any given study:

 Using the OpenClinica Interface:

-- Go to your study in either the Test or Production environment by using the Go menu (OIDs are the same in both environments so they will give you the same result).
+- Go to your study in either the Test or Production environment by using the Go menu (Study and Site OIDs will end in TEST or PROD depending on which environment you choose).

 - Select Tasks ⇨ View Study or click on your study name in the upper left corner of the title bar.